freaktechnik/advanced-github-notifier/README.md

 ## Installation
 This extension is currently unreleased and thus only installable using either about:debugging or the `web-ext` tool.
+Further the API credentials are not included in this repo.

 ## License
 This extension is licensed under the [MPL-2.0](LICENSE), the octocat and bell